isomerpages/moe-hougangpri/_hgp-experience/Total Curriculum/Sexuality Education in Schools.md

 ***Please Note:***
 *For 2023, the Primary 5 lesson “_Did You Know_?” will also be conducted for the Primary 6 cohort.*

+#### **Information for Parents**

+8. Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

+9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable [here]().
+The completed opt-out form is to be submitted by 30/03/2023.

+10. Parents can contact the school at 6489 7445 or [hougang\_ps@moe.edu.sg](mailto:hougang_ps@moe.edu.sg) for discussion or to seek clarification about the school’s Sexuality Education programme.